SFTtech/openage/doc/building.md

 Disclaimer: Use your distribution package of `openage` instead!
 Your distro package maintainers do all the nasty work for you, and will provide you with updates!
+Also, you don't need to `make install`, you can run `openage` within its git repo.

  - Set build mode: `./configure --mode=release --compiler=clang --prefix=/usr/local`
  - `make`